*** 20th Anniversary: 2003 to 2023 ***

 All other units are derived from these seven.
 For example you can get speed in m/s, density in kg/m3 or energy in kg m/s2.

-A note about temperature: Many scientific calculations involving SI and temperature (such as those used in thermodynamics) require absolute temperature as an input.
-In this case Celsius (aka centigrade) becomes more convenient because it is easily convertible to Kelvin, simply by adding 273.16.
+A note about Temperature: Many scientific calculations involving SI and temperature (like thermodynamics) require absolute temperature as an input.
+You can convert Celsius (aka centigrade) to Kelvin by adding 273.16.
 Your comments make a lot of sense and thank you, Josh.

 Search this site for more information now.